Table of Contents

 Step 2.
 Post Your Job Internally

 Clearly define what experience, skills and contributions will be required to be successful in this role so that you can set clear expectations in your internal job post regarding who in your organization will be eligible to apply.
+Then, add your job post to the company’s internal job board.

 Step 3.
 Conduct a Skill and Interest Audit